Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/README_5.md

 ```
 run_routing
 ```
-The README file in configurations directory gives the information of all the parameters(variables) that are to be set for the particular step in the function.
+The **README file** in configurations directory gives the information of all the parameters(variables) that are to be set for the particular step in the function.
 Reading it gives a lot of insight into the entire flow.
 The README.md file is shown in this repository and can be accessed as follows-

 ![d5_2](https://github.com/Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/blob/main/DAY-5/d5_2.png)

-The detailed routing done in Openlane is using Triton Route and the global route is done by FastRoute.
+The detailed routing done in Openlane is using **Triton Route** and the global route is done by **FastRoute**.
 Different Triton strategies are used which cater to different runs such as fast run with low detailing and vice-versa.

 The routing files give the details of the entire process.
 The list is as shown below.